Skip to main content

 RetryHandler

 With the default settings, only ConnectionErrorRetryHandler with its default configuration (=only one retry in the manner of exponential backoff and jitter) is enabled.
-The retry handler retries if an API client encounters a connectivity-related failure (e.g., Connection reset by peer).
+The retry handler retries if an API client encounters a connectivity-related failure (e.g., connection reset by peer).

 To use other retry handlers, you can pass a list of RetryHandler to the client constructor.
 For instance, you can add the built-in RateLimitErrorRetryHandler this way: